This article has links to products and services we love, which we may make commission from.

 Join my free Scotland Facebook group and ask fellow visitors for advice.

-Things to do in Iona
+Things to Do in Iona

 1. Enjoy the Ferry Ride from Mull